 Staying current with your web host.
 While not every web host will keep your server updated with the latest version of PHP or MySQL or whatever, some do.
 At least they should if they expect their servers to remain secure.
 So when those updates happen, your site’s CMS needs to be compatible with the server upgrades.

 Save time & money.
 Here’s the deal: CMS updates are cumulative – each new release builds upon the previous.
 The longer you wait to have your CMS updated, the more involved an update will be.
 That translates into more time and more money spent.
-What could cost you a couple hundred bucks per month in a maintenance plan with your web developer, could instead be several hundred dollars or more and longer periods of website downtime without a maintenance plan.
+What could cost you a couple hundred bucks per month in a maintenance plan with your web developer, could instead be thousands of dollars and longer periods of website downtime without a maintenance plan.

 It’s worth it in the long run

 The security aspect should be reason enough to keep your site’s CMS updated.
 But I also realize that you - the person reading this - may not be a developer.
 That’s where having a professional to perform updates at regular intervals is important.
 The options and prices for keeping your site well-maintained and up to date are as varied as web developers themselves.
-That means you’ll have to do a bit of research and talking with a few developers.
-As long as you find someone who is going to keep your CMS updated without prompting from you, you’ll be in good hands.
+That means you’ll have to do a bit of research and talk with a few developers.
+As long as you find someone who is going to keep your CMS updated without prompting from you, you’ll likely be in good hands and ahead of the game.
 And though setting aside a budget for regular website maintenance may not be something you thought of when you set out to have your website built, it’s a smart move – one that will be well worth it over time.